ThomasByr/chat-bot/README.md

 - [ ] add a "forgot password", "change password" and "delete account" feature
 - [ ] initial message when the user first connects
 - [ ] use custom data
+- [ ] typing indicator for the bot

 **Known Bugs** (latest fix)